Distinguished Thesis Award

 The Graduate Council’s Distinguished Thesis Awards recognize and reward Missouri State students for exemplary scholarship and research.
 Theses are evaluated for both scholarly contribution and writing by the Graduate College Scholarship Committee.
-A winner may be selected in each of the following categories: Biological/Life Sciences, Humanities (including History), Social Sciences and Physical Sciences.
+A winner may be selected in each of the following 4 categories: Biological/Life Sciences, Humanities (including History), Social Sciences, and Mathematics, Physical Sciences and Engineering.

-The nominated student must have earned his or her master’s degree last Spring, last Fall and the preceeding Summer (not this past Summer).
+The nominated student must have earned his or her master’s degree last Spring, last Fall and the preceding Summer (not the most recent Summer).
 Students who received a PhD or a comparable research degree in any discipline prior to the writing of the master’s thesis are not eligible.
 However, recipients of a first professional degree awarded prior to the writing of the thesis may be nominated.

 How to nominate a student

-Every department with a graduate program in an appropriate category may submit one nomination for the award and must designate the prefered category.
+Every department with a graduate program in an appropriate category may submit one nomination for the award and must designate the preferred category.

 Nomination materials must all be submitted ELECTRONICALLY and must include:

-- A copy of the final version of the thesis
+- A pdf file of the final version of the thesis

 - A letter of endorsement from a faculty mentor or graduate coordinator